 Sleeps

 Two step methods, step.sleep and step.sleepUntil, are available to pause the execution of your function for a specific amount of time.
-Your function can sleep for seconds, minutes, or days, up to a maximum of one year (seven days for account on our free tier).
+Your function can sleep for seconds, minutes, or days, up to a maximum of one year.

 Using sleep methods can avoid the need to run multiple cron jobs or use additional queues.
 For example, Sleeps enable you to create a user onboarding workflow that sequences multiple actions in time: first send a welcome email, then send a tutorial each day for a week.